 - Meanwhile, in a large saute pan, melt the butter over medium heat.
 Add the flour and whisk until it is completely incorporated and there are no lumps.
 About 3 minutes.

 - Add the cheese and green chiles to the sauce and stir until melted.
 Add the pasta and gently stir and fold until everything is fully incorporated.
 Transfer to a serving dish.
-Place a pile of carnitas in the center, then sprinkle with chili powder.
+Break the carnitas up with forks, then place a pile in the center of the macaroni and sprinkle with chili powder.